What is kVA and How is it Calculated?

-Fundemantally, 1 kVA is equal to 1,000 volt amps.
-Whereas a volt is for mesurement of electrical pressure, and an amp is a way of electrical current mesurement.
-A term called apparent power (the absolute value of complex power, is equal to the product of the volts and amps.
+Fundamentally, 1 kVA is equal to 1,000 volt amps.
+Whereas volts is a measurement of electrical pressure, and amps is a measure of electrical current.
+A term called apparent power (the absolute value of complex power) is equal to the product of the volts and amps.

 Most 3 phase generators have a power factor of 0.8.
 When you know this it is easy to convert kVA to kW becasue you know the efficiency level of the electrical system in question.
 Electrical efficiency is usually expressed as a power factor inbetween 0 & 1, therefore the closer the power factor is to 1, then the more efficiently the kVA is being converted into actual kilowatts.

 The kVA to kW / kW to kVA Formulas